HARSH-VYAS/CourseraCourseRecommender/README.md

-# Project273
+# Coursera Course Recommender
-CMPE273 subject project

-The purpose of this course is to recommend users to take some courses which are thending which will help the user to find jobs.
+The purpose of this course is to recommend users to take some courses which are trending which will help the user to find jobs.

 Spring Boot is used here along with MongoDB data store and AngularJS is used for UI.
 Linkedin is used for authentication and getting user profile.